Chinese calendar

 Tung Shing, an almanac closely tied to the traditional Chinese calendar, is vital in many aspects of life, including marking suitable dates related to indigenous beliefs and guiding the selection of the most auspicious days for events like weddings.

 In ancient China, a vertical pole and a horizontal ruler, aligned north and south on the ground, were used to determine the winter solstice and the length of the tropical year by measuring the length of the shadow cast.

 The Chinese calendar is a lunisolar calendar created by or commonly used by the Chinese people.
-While this description is generally accurate, it does not provide a definitive or complete answer.
 A total of 102 calendars have been officially recorded in classical historical texts.
 In addition, many more calendars were created privately, with others being built by people who adapted Chinese cultural practices, such as the Koreans, Japanese, Vietnamese, and many others, over the course of a long history.

-A Chinese calendar consists of twelve months, each aligned with the phases of the moon, along with an intercalary month inserted as needed to keep the calendar in sync with the seasons.
+A Chinese calendar consists of twelve months, each aligned with the phases of the moon, along with an extra intercalary month inserted as needed to keep the calendar in sync with the seasons.
 It also features twenty-four solar terms, which track the position of the sun and are closely related to climate patterns.
 Among these, the winter solstice is the most significant reference point and must occur in the eleventh month of the year.
 Each month contains either twenty-nine or thirty days.
 The sexagenary cycle for each day runs continuously over thousands of years and serves as a determining factor to pinpoint a specific day amidst the many variations in the calendar.
-In addition, there are many other cycles attached to the calendar that determine the appropriateness of particular days, guiding decisions on what is considered auspicious or inauspicious for different types of activities.

 The variety of calendars arises from deviations in algorithms and assumptions about inputs.
 The Chinese calendar is location-sensitive, meaning that calculations based on different locations, such as Beijing and Nanjing, can yield different results.
-This has even led to occasions where the Mid-Autumn Festival was celebrated on different days between mainland China and Hong Kong in 1978, as some almanacs based on old imperial rule.
-The sun and moon do not move at a constant speed across the sky.
-While ancient Chinese astronomers were aware of this fact, it was simpler to create a calendar using average values.
-There was a series of struggles over this issue, and as measurement techniques improved over time, so did the precision of the algorithms.
-The driving force behind all these variations has been the pursuit of a more accurate description and prediction of natural phenomena.